mozilla/janus-plugin-sfu/docs/api.md

 2. Create an RTC connection and perform session negotation.

-3. Join a room.
-If you have a user ID, send your user ID; else obtain a user ID.
-Establish an initial set of subscriptions;
+3. Determine your user ID.
+This should be a unique ID that nobody else is likely to share.
+In the future, we will actually have authentication; as it stands just pick a big random ID and pray for no collisions.
+I'm serious.

-   subscriptions tell the server which data from other clients to send down your connection.
+4. Join a room.
+Establish an initial set of subscriptions; subscriptions tell the server which data from other clients to send down your connection.

-4. When done, close your connection, which will implicitly leave the room.
+5. When done, close your connection, which will implicitly leave the room.

 ## Application protocol